tytydraco/yessleep/out/Has_anyone_heard_of_instadamn.md

 How does one go about reporting a murder not yet committed with no murder weapon except the looks that kill?

-And then I remembered a quote from somewhere long ago, "I knew that I had come face to face with someone whose mere personality was so fascinating that, if I allowed it to do so, it would absorb my whole nature, my whole soul, my very life itself."
+And then I remembered a quote from somewhere long ago, "I knew that I had come face to face with someone whose mere personality was so fascinating that, if I allowed it to do so, it would absorb my whole nature, my whole soul, my very life essence itself with each release."

 It's getting harder to think clearly and the cat is getting frantic.
 Has anyone else heard of instadamn?